avelardi/betternagiosapi/README.md

 $ cd NagiosAPI
 ```

-From there you can choose to run it as a standard python applicaiton, or with Docker.
+From there you can choose to run it as a standard python application, or with Docker.

 ### Standard